SotaIT/EnableAdminTheming/README.md

 EnableAdminTheming allows you to override Admin Views of your nopCommerce store.

-Instractions:
+Instructions:

-1. Download the pre-built version from https://sotait.net/en/enableadmintheming and install the plugin
+1. Download the pre-built version from https://www.nopcommerce.com/p/3391/enable-admin-theming.aspx and install the plugin

 2. Create a folder named AdminViews in your theme's folder